Welcome to cocotb’s documentation!

 Python has a huge library of existing code to re-use.

-Python is interpreted - tests can be edited and re-run without having to recompile the design or exit the simulator GUI.
+Python is interpreted - tests can be edited and re-run without having to recompile the design.

 Python is popular - far more engineers know Python than SystemVerilog or VHDL.

 A typical cocotb testbench requires no additional RTL code.
 The Design Under Test (DUT) is instantiated as the toplevel in the simulator without any wrapper code. cocotb drives stimulus onto the inputs to the DUT (or further down the hierarchy) and monitors the outputs directly from Python.
 Note that cocotb can not instantiate HDL blocks - your DUT must be complete.